Wednesday, September 30, 2020

 Saturday, September 12, 2020

 This is a little number I whipped up for the launch of Red Brick's newest product, Obsidian.
-Our bar program has always tried to incorporate cocktails that would be easy for the consumer to go home and make on their own. buy our product, swing by the corner store, and you'll have all you need to make more of these delicious drinks.
-Clever, keeps it simple.
+Our bar program has always tried to incorporate cocktails that would be easy for consumers to go home and make on their own.
+Buy our product, swing by the corner store, and you'll have all you need to make more delicious drinks.
+Clever, keep it simple.

 0.5 oz Fresh Lime Juice